cortezaproject/corteza/docs/README.md

 | --------- | ---- | ------ | ----------- | ------- | --------- |
 | query | string | GET | Search query | N/A | NO |

+## Archive organisation

+### Request parameters

+| Parameter | Type | Method | Description | Default | Required? |
+| --------- | ---- | ------ | ----------- | ------- | --------- |
+| id | uint64 | POST | Organisation ID | N/A | YES |

 # Teams

 An organisation may have many teams.
 Teams may have many channels available.
 Access to channels may be shared between teams.

-## Archive team

-### Request parameters

-| Parameter | Type | Method | Description | Default | Required? |
-| --------- | ---- | ------ | ----------- | ------- | --------- |
-| id | uint64 | POST | Organisation ID | N/A | YES |

 ## Update team details